 Justworks handles all your payroll-related taxes so that you don’t have to.
 But, we can only do our job if you do yours.
 We’ve put together this article to help ensure your information is accurate so there are no surprises when tax season rolls around.

 At the end of each month (don't wait till the end of the quarter), check the following information is correct in your Payroll Report under Reports in your dashboard and your employees' Justworks' profiles:

-- Employee basic data like name and SSN
+- Employee basic data like name

 - Employee classifications (FTE, PTE, contractor, temp)